airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

-# Configuring Airbyte Internal Database
+# Configuring the Airbyte Internal Database

-Airbyte uses different objects to store internal states and metadata.
-This data is stored and manipulated by the various Airbyte components, but you have the ability to manage how to deploy this database by using either:
+Airbyte uses different objects to store internal state and metadata.
+This data is stored and manipulated by the various Airbyte components, but you have the ability to manage the deployment of this database in the following two ways:
-- By default, Airbyte spins-up its own Postgres database as part of one of th Docker service as described in its `docker-compose.yml` file: `airbyte/db`.
+- Using the default Postgres database that Airbyte spins-up as part of the Docker service described the `docker-compose.yml` file: `airbyte/db`.
-- Dedicated custom Postgres instance.
+- Through a dedicated custom Postgres instance.

 The various entities persisted in this internal database can be categorized as: